samuelgozlan/amplitude-dev-center/docs/data/destinations/optimizely-cohort.md

 4. Choose the sync cadence.
 5. When finished, save your work.

-## Locating your cohort in Optimizely
+## Locate your cohort in Optimizely

 1. First, ensure your CMS Visitor Groups and/or Advanced Audience Targeting Experimentation integration(s) are configured.
 Here are relevant instructions for the one-time setup: